-Shauna has been the Director of Teaching and Learning at Graded, The American School of Sao Paulo, in Sao Paulo Brazil since 2016.
-She has been a school administrator across the US and internationally for the past 20 years.
+Shauna has been the Director of Teaching and Learning at Graded, The American School of Sao Paulo, in Sao Paulo Brazil since 2016, previously working as a school administrator across the US and internationally for the past 20 years.

-Prior to her position as Director of Teaching and Learning, she has served as Executive Director of Curriculum, Assessment & Instruction for Seattle Public Schools from 2013-2016.
-Previously, she led preschool and elementary principals and staff in their professional work as PK-5 Instructional Services Director for City Schools of Decatur, Georgia, from 2007 to 2010.
-Shauna also has served as a principal in Washington, Georgia and Tennessee.
+Prior to her position as Director of Teaching and Learning, she served as Executive Director of Curriculum, Assessment & Instruction for Seattle Public Schools from 2013-2016.
+She also led preschool and elementary principals and staff in their professional work as PK-5 Instructional Services Director for City Schools of Decatur, Georgia, from 2007 to 2010.
+Shauna also worked as a principal in Washington, Georgia, and Tennessee.

-Shauna has an Ed.S. from Walden University and an M.I.T. and B.A. from The Evergreen State College in Olympia, Washington.
+Shauna received her Ed.S. from Walden University and an M.I.T. and B.A. from The Evergreen State College in Olympia, Washington.

-Dr. Sofía Amador, a citizen of Costa Rica, has been involved in education for over 30 years as a teacher, administrator and consultant.
-She has worked in several top schools in Costa Rica, both local and international, where she has performed various roles.
+Dr. Sofía Amador, a citizen of Costa Rica, has been involved in education for over 30 years as a teacher, administrator, and consultant.
+She worked in several top schools in Costa Rica, both local and international, where she performed various roles.

-Sofía graduated with honors from the University of Costa Rica, where she got a bachelor’s degree in English and a bachelor’s degree in Teaching English as a Foreign Language.
-She also obtained a master’s degree in General Education and a master’s degree in Educational Leadership from Framingham State University.
-Sofía also has a Doctorate in Education degree from La Salle University at Costa Rica.
+Sofía graduated with honors from the University of Costa Rica with a bachelor’s degree in English and in Teaching English as a Foreign Language.
+She also earned a master’s degree in General Education and in Educational Leadership from Framingham State University.
+Sofía received a Doctorate in Education from La Salle University at Costa Rica.

-Dr. Sofía Amador is the founder and Director of EducArte International, an educational consulting business.
-She has worked on several curriculum writing and strategic planning projects throughout Central America and the Caribbean.
+Dr. Sofía Amador is the founder and Director of EducArte International, an educational consulting business, leafding her to work on on several curriculum development and strategic planning projects throughout Central America and the Caribbean.

 Currently, Sofia works at the Marian Baker School in Costa Rica as the IB and Curriculum Coordinator.